-Transitioning into health professional is an exciting and challenging time in your career journey.
-ANMF (Vic Branch) wants to ensure that your graduate program experience is safe, positive and supported.
+Transitioning into nursing or midwifery is an exciting and challenging time in your career journey.
+ANMF (Vic Branch) wants to ensure that your graduate program is safe, positive and supported.

 ANMF, universities and health services worked with the Department of Health to develop the ‘Transition to practice guidelines’.
 In a nutshell, this means that your employer will demonstrate that they model best practice, such as:

 - ensuring experienced nursing or midwifery staff are realistic in their expectations of you

 - ensuring that you are allocated patients and rostering are appropriate to your level of experience.

 But what if your graduate year doesn’t live up to expectations?

 You may experience a major life event or issues relating to your work performance.